awboyle/comp_rel/README.md

 ```
 Calculated reliability (match): 0.84
 ```
 (Meaning 84% of stars in that parameter/period window match their true rotation period.)
+Note that the limits will be added/subtracted to/from the given parameter value.
+This means that in the above example, only stars with a Lomb-Scargle power range from 0.25 to 0.35 will be considered.

 ### Batch Mode